Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 200$ GeV: Raw distributions and Mixed Events

+In the semi-inclusive approach, a bias from EP orientation can only be induced by non-zero \vtwo\ and higher anisotropic flow harmonics of the trigger particle, though in practice such a bias is found to be negligible for this and related analyses (Sect.~\ref{Sect:SemiInclDistr}).
+However, event-by-event variation in EP orientation will also generate fluctuations in the SE distributions, which must be accounted for by the event mixing procedure.
+As noted in Sect.~\ref{sect:EvtMixing}, the ME population is constructed using two bins in EP orientation, and it is necessary to check whether this granularity is sufficient to account for such fluctuations.

+The insets in the lower panels of Figs.~\ref{Fig:SEMEGjet} and \ref{Fig:SEMEPijet} compare the SE and ME distributions in detail in the far negative \pTreco\ region, showing that their shapes are within 10-20\% on a linear scale, over a range in \pTreco\ in which the distributions themselves vary by several orders or magnitude.
+This comparison demonstrates that the ME procedure with two bins in EP orientation is sufficiently granular to capture EP orientation fluctuations.

-Table~\ref{Tab:SEMENorm} gives the recoil-jet yield integrals of the SE and ME distributions prior to normalization, which agree within $\sim1\%$.
+Table~\ref{Tab:SEMENorm} gives the recoil-jet yield integrals of the SE and ME distributions prior to normalization, which agree within $\approx1\%$.
 Such invariance of the recoil-jet yield integral (or equivalently, jet density) has been observed in other high-multiplicity analyses~\cite{Adam:2015doa,Adamczyk:2017yhe}.
-This invariance is consistent with the resilience of \antikT\ jet reconstruction against distortion by large backgrounds~\cite{Cacciari:2008gp}, and it plays an important role in this analysis approach.
+This invariance is consistent with the resilience of \antikT\ jet reconstruction to distortion by large backgrounds~\cite{Cacciari:2008gp}, and it plays an important role in this analysis approach.
 Table~\ref{Tab:SEMENorm} also gives the values of the ME normalization factor \fME, which are similar to those in Ref.~\cite{Adamczyk:2017yhe}.

 Figure~\ref{Fig:MESubRawSpec} shows the result of subtracting the normalized ME distributions from the SE distributions in Figs.~\ref{Fig:SEMEGjet} and ~\ref{Fig:SEMEPijet}.
-These are distributions after correction for uncorrelated background yield, and used in the further analysis.
+These are the distributions after correction for uncorrelated background yield, which are used in further analysis.
 Because the vertical axes have logarithmic scale, bins with negative values from the subtraction cannot be shown; however, these bins all have values consistent with statistical fluctuations.

 Since the subtraction at low and negative values of \pTreco\ corresponds to taking a small difference of two large numbers, large oscillations can arise if the two distributions are not aligned precisely.
-However, all difference distributions in Fig.~\ref{Fig:MESubRawSpec} are seen to be well-behaved, without large oscillations or other non-monotonic features at low \pTreco, which provides independent validation of the $\rho$ alignment discussed in Sect.~\ref{sect:rhoalignment}.
+However, all difference distributions in Fig.~\ref{Fig:MESubRawSpec} are seen to be well-behaved at low \pTreco, without large oscillations or other non-monotonic features, providing independent validation of the $\rho$ alignment discussed in Sect.~\ref{sect:rhoalignment}.